Fred Robbins (broadcaster): Career

 Beginning in 1960, Robbins was host of Assignment Hollywood, a five-minute program on the ABC radio network.
 Nearly 400 affiliated stations carried the show, as did stations in Australia, Canada, and New Zealand.
 Robbins traveled to interview movie stars and singers on location.
 The trade publication Billboard reported in 1966 that radio stations considered the program "extremely useful, either as a separate show or integrated into a deejay's program".

-He did interview programs for many radio networks and filmed nearly 100 behind-the-scenes features on movie making (through his "Robbins Nest" production unit), which were broadcast for nearly a decade on CBS Movie Nights.
 Robbins starred or played himself in more than two dozen television shows or movies from the 1940s through the 1980s.
 He was also a feature interviewer for CNN's Showbiz Tonight and wrote profiles of celebrities for many magazines.

 Robbins's career expanded, and he began interviewing celebrities.
 On October 29, 1966, he interviewed John Lennon on the set of the movie How I Won the War in Carboneras, Spain.

 Robbins also had an hour-long disc-jockey program that was syndicated via electrical transcription.
 In 1948 the trade publication Broadcasting noted that the show was carried by more than 100 stations.

 He was immortalized by two jazz compositions, one by Billy Strayhorn called "Snibor", his name spelled backwards.
 It was recorded by the Duke Ellington Orchestra in 1947 and again in 1967.
 The other composition was "Robbins Nest" by Sir Charles Thompson and recorded by many artists'.
 It became a jazz standard.

 Robbins died of lymphoma on June 23, 1992, at the Lenox Hill Hospital in Manhattan.
 He was 73 years old.